JoshuaSBrown/JoshuaSBrown.github.io/docs/CATNIP/catnip_theory.md

 ## Accounting for Polarization

-The starting point for finding the transfer integrals of a system of molecules is to solve the Shr &ouml dinger equation for equation 1 shown at the top.
+The starting point for finding the transfer integrals of a system of molecules is to solve the Shr&ouml;dinger equation for equation 1 shown at the top.
 This can be done, but we need some idea of what the quantum states $$\Psi_A$$ and $$\Psi_B$$ should look like.
 To help illustrate what I mean consider the exchange reaction.

 $$K^+ + K \rightleftharpoons K + K^+$$